schneid-l/talos-orangepi5/README.md

 ## License

-This project is not affiliated with Xunlong, Orange Pi, Armbian, or Sidero Labs.
+This project is not affiliated with Xunlong, Orange Pi, Armbian, Collabora or Sidero Labs.

 The code in this repository is licensed under the Mozilla Public License Version 2.0 to respect the Talos project license.

 ## Special thanks

 - [Sidero Labs](https://www.siderolabs.com/) for the Talos project
+- [Armbian](https://www.armbian.com/) for the initial work on the Orange Pi 5
 - [Collabora](https://www.collabora.com/) for the kernel
-- [@nberlee](https://github.com/nberlee) and [@pl4nty](https://github.com/pl4nty) for the initial work on other rk3588 devices and their help ❤️
+- [@nberlee](https://github.com/nberlee) and [@pl4nty](https://github.com/pl4nty) for the initial work on other rk3588 devices for Talos and their help ❤️